lupyuen/lupyuen.github.io/src/flash.md

     sudo screen /dev/ttyUSB0 2000000
     ```

+    (Change the USB serial port `/dev/ttyUSB0` if necessary)

     __For macOS:__

     ```bash
     screen /dev/tty.usbserial-1420 2000000
     ```

+    (Change `/dev/tty.usbserial-1420` to the USB Serial Device assigned to PineCone)

     __For Windows:__ Use `putty` to connect to PineCone's `COM` Port (like `COM5`) at speed `2000000` (2 Mbps)